ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/globus.md

 If you only need to transfer data from remote Globus collections to your local machine or departmental share, you do NOT need a Wynton HPC Account.

-Instead, install Globus Connect Personal.
+Instead, follow the instructions below to install Globus Connect Personal.

 ### Set up a Globus Collection for your local machine